Chudbrochil/music_classification_ann_cnn/README.md

 Required libraries for execution:
 Anaconda (at least 4.5.11)
-- We need NumPy, SciPy, matplotlib, keras librosa (at least 0.6.2)
+- We need NumPy, SciPy, matplotlib, keras, Jupyter Notebook librosa (at least 0.6.2)

 Recommended libraries:
 A CUDA-capable video card (We used a GTX 1050 and a GTX 1060)